-Pumpkins are poised to start spicing up porches and we’ve lost our gourds over how many patches are ripe for the picking all over the city.
-From 150 pound giant Big Mac pumpkins to mini varieties kids can hold in the palm of their hand, we’ve found where to go to find the brightest jack-o’-lantern on the block.
-Each of these spots also boasts plenty of farm-inspired fun from hay rides and petting zoos to corn mazes and falconry!
+We’re out of our gourds over the plentiful local pumpkin patches that are ripe for the picking.
+From 100 pound giant Big Mac pumpkins to mini varieties kids can hold in the palm of their hand, we’ve found where to go to find the brightest jack-o’-lantern on the block.
+Each of these spots also boasts plenty of farm-inspired fun from petting zoos to corn mazes!
 Read on for where to pick your great pumpkin this season at a pumpkin patch near you.

 Pumpkin Station: Mission Valley

-One of five designated Pumpkin Stations in Southern California, the Mission Valley Pumpkin Station is conveniently located right next to the Westfield Shopping Mall.
-Not only do they boast rows and rows of prime pumpkins already gathered from the field, but they also have a variety of fun kids rides and activities including: a petting zoo, inflatable slides, a train ride and a ferris wheel.
+The Mission Valley Pumpkin Station is conveniently located right next to the Westfield Shopping Mall.
+Not only do they boast rows and rows of prime pumpkins already gathered from the field, but they also have a variety of fun kids rides and activities including: a petting zoo, a train ride and a ferris wheel.

 San Diego, CA